dmytkost/HAZOP2RDF/docs/000_abstract.md

 Excel format.
 The source for the Exporter interface can either be a locally stored RDF file or an RDF file stored on a Fuseki server.

-The overall result of our findings is the largely increased compatibility of RDF files over excel files when storing, transforming or manipulating HAZOP studies.
+The results of our findings show the largely increased compatibility of RDF files over excel files when storing, transforming or manipulating HAZOP studies.

-- needs to be more specific
-- what was done in this research and why?
-- what method was used?
+**Keywords:**  HAZOP to RDF transformation, computer-aided  HAZOP  studies,  safety  engineering  ontologies, handling HAZOP studies, excel to rdf transformation, converting HAZOP studies